European shares slip on EU debt summit doubts

 But he said the summit could yet provide upside.
 "If the European Central Bank expands its balance sheet then that's a positive."

-Italian banks Intesa SanPaolo (ISP.MI) and UniCredit (CRDI.MI) fell 2.8 and 2.4 percent respectively.
+Italian banks Intesa SanPaolo and UniCredit fell 2.8 and 2.4 percent respectively.

 Strategists pointed to the correlation between Italian bond yields and equities.
 Doubts about the summit's success saw the yield on benchmark 10-year Italian government bonds climb above 6 percent on Wednesday.
 High bond yields were a major factor in pulling down European equities in the first half of November.